schmwong/APAC-McDelivery-Menu-Logger/README.md

 #### Scraper workflows:

-Auto scraper files, one for each territory, execute its scraper script in a GitHub hosted virtual machine.
+Automated scraper files, one for each territory, execute its scraper script in a GitHub hosted virtual machine.
 They are triggered on cron schedules defined in [`default-schedule.csv`](https://github.com/schmwong/APAC-McDelivery-Menu-Logger/blob/main/default-schedule.csv).

 #### Maintenance workflows: